 Gyeongbuk was the brainchild of Jeong Dojeon, the first official to hold the Yeonguijeong position, a kind of Prime Minister of Joseon.

 Jeong Dojeon envisaged a kingdom run by ministers, with the king having a ceremonial role.
-However, Prince Yi Bangwon, King Taejo’s fifth son and heir-apparent believed that the Monarch should have absolute power over state affairs.
+However, Prince Yi Bangwon, King Taejo’s fifth son and heir-apparent, believed the Monarch should have absolute power over state affairs.

 Given their fundamentally diverging views, Jeong Dojeon convinced the founder of the Joseon dynasty, King Taejo, to appoint his eighth son, Yi Bangseok, as his successor instead of Yi Bangwon.

-Understandably, Taejong preferred constructing a new palace rather than living in the place he committed fratricide.
+Understandably, Taejong preferred constructing a new palace rather than living in a place where he committed fratricide.

-Apart from the impressive historical buildings, today’s main points of attraction are Changdeok’s gardens.
+Apart from the impressive historical buildings, today’s main attraction is Changdeok’s gardens.

-The Huwon, or Rear Garden, was originally constructed for the use of the royal family and palace women.
-The lotus pond is surrounded by hundreds of different trees and plant species; some trees are more than 300 years old.
-The Jade Stream area contains a U-shaped water channel initially used for floating wine cups; there is a small waterfall above it.
+The Huwon, or Rear Garden, was originally constructed for the royal family and palace women.
+The lotus pond is surrounded by hundreds of trees and plant species; some trees are over 300 years old.
+The Jade Stream area contains a U-shaped water channel initially used for floating wine cups; a small waterfall is above it.

 The Gemuwon, or Forbidden Garden, was destined for the exclusive use of the king.
 Today, many Koreans call it Biwon, or Secret Garden.